PowaBanga/tools/hexchat/modules/README.md

 ```

 Or by setting the environment variable PYTHONPATH to include the path to the
 module.

 More information about that in the [Python Docs][RefPythonPath].

 A 3rd. option might be to edit python.c of the HexChat plugin to include the
-path automatically and build HexChat yourself.
+path and build HexChat yourself.

-After that you should be able to import the the python files.
+After that you should be able to import the the python modules.

 ```python
 import hexchat